NFL Playoff Picture: Dallas aims to clinch postseason berth vs. Washington

 RELATED: When do the 2022 NFL playoffs start: Dates, schedule, TV channels, live streams, format

-As mentioned above, the cowboys could earn their spot in the playoffs before even taking the field on Sunday night.
-Below are the other scenarios in which Dallas can advance to the postseason with the help of other teams.
+As mentioned above, the cowboys could clinch the division before even taking the field on Sunday night.
+Below are the other scenarios in which Dallas can win the NFC East with the help of other teams.

 - The Giants beat the Eagles OR